 What will your children do this summer that will have a positive impact on their souls?
 What eternally important activities will they be involved in?
-Will they spend their summer glued to televisions, iPads, video games, and cell phones, or will they take the time to “grow in the grace and knowledge” of God?
+Will they spend their summer glued to televisions, PlayStations©, and cell phones, or will they take the time to “grow in the grace and knowledge” of God?

 Why not encourage your children and the youth of your local congregation to attend Apologetics Press’s soul-strengthening Christian Evidences summer camp as they fellowship with Christians from around the country?

-In previous summers our themes have included “The Existence of God,” “The Inspiration of the Bible,” “The Reliability of the Bible,” “Creation vs. Evolution,” “The Flood,” and “The Godhood and Greatness of Jesus.”
-Lord willing, June 5-10, 2022, we will focus on “What You Need to Know to Protect Your Faith Before Graduation.”
+In previous summers, our themes have included “The Existence of God,” “The Inspiration of the Bible,” “The Reliability of the Bible,” “Creation vs. Evolution,” “The Flood,” and “The Godhood and Greatness of Jesus.”
+Lord willing, June 4-9, 2023, we will focus on “What You Need to Know to Protect Your Faith Before Graduation.”

 Eric Lyons of Apologetics Press directs AP’s camp at Indian Creek Youth Camp (ICYC) in Oakman, Alabama (approximately 40 miles northwest of Birmingham).
 The camp is for 4th-12th graders.
 [NOTE: By “4th grade” we mean (a) the child must have completed the 3rd grade, and (b) he or she must turn 10 years old by December 31, 2023.
 By “12th grade,” we mean a teenager may still attend camp in the summer following his or her high school graduation.]

 In addition to the classes, lectures, devotionals, and singings that campers participate in during the week, they are also treated to many other enjoyable experiences.

-· For two hours every afternoon, campers have the freedom to play a number of sports, including soccer, flag football, basketball, ultimate frisbee, ping pong, and the ever-popular coneball.
+· For three hours every afternoon, campers have the freedom to play a number of sports, including soccer, flag football, basketball, ultimate frisbee, ping pong, and the ever-popular coneball.
 Campers can also visit the craft hut and use their imaginations to create a variety of crafts with the help of some very artistic counselors.

 · After a hot afternoon, campers can head to the pool for a refreshing hour-long swim.
 (Boys and girls swim separately.)